human3/searchf/docs/DEV.md

 - `make build` to build the package
 - `make install` to install package on your system

-Then, you should be able to use `searchf` on your system as if you had downloaded from `pypi.org` and installed it through regular `pip`.
+Then, you should be able to use `searchf` on your system as if you had downloaded from `pypi.org` and installed it through regular `pip` or `pipx`.

 To uninstall: `pip uninstall -y searchf`